hngu/leetcode/2610_Convert_an_Array_Into_a_2D_Array_With_Conditions.md

 ### Solution
 - 1st approach: create a frequency table.
 Then iterate nums and count the frequency.
 Then create a matrix bucket the numbers based on frequency.
 This is O(nk) where n is the length of nums and k is the highest frequency value.
 - 2nd approach: as you create the frequency table, add it to the matrix.
 Use the current freq value as a way to find the correct bucket.
 Also, have a max frequency so you know when to create a new array to add to the matrix.
+This is O(n) time.

 ```
 /**